DuckySoLucky/QwackAPI/README.md

 A hypixel skyblock API wrapper containing features that the [SkyHelper](https://top.gg/bot/710143953533403226) bot has to offer and even more.

-This API was made using the [skyHelperAPI](https://github.com/altpapier/skyhelperAPI)
+This API was made using the [skyHelperAPI](https://github.com/altpapier/skyhelperAPI), support them on [Patreon](https://www.patreon.com/skyhelper)

 ## What does QwackAPI have but SkyHelper doesn't?